-Small business owners spend their days concentrating on their particular specialty, but there's one thing they have in common: they all have to contend with a host of similar workforce issues.
-Our in-depth fact sheets give detailed information about common workforce issues, such as family medical leave, sick days and retirement.
+Small business owners spend their days concentrating on their particular specialty, but there's one thing they have in common: They all need tools to manage and grow their businesses.
+Our in-depth educational resources, websites and fact sheets give detailed information about accessing responsible capital; financial tools and management, workplace issues and benefits like retirement, healthcare and paid family leave; and much more.
 Additionally, we answer frequently asked questions about federal and state legislation and programs that offer publicly-administered access to paid leave and retirement benefits.

 Venturize is a free online resource hub for small business owners like you who need help accessing tools and resources to grow their businesses.
 Managed by Small Business Majority, Venturize offers unbiased education and resources about small business loans, retirement and healthcare to empower entrepreneurs to make the best financial decisions for their business.
 We also help small businesses get connected to trusted local providers that can help their enterprises grow.